 1. Suffering in silence

-Those suffering with a mental illness are often overlooked, with their symptoms excused for a myriad of other reasons.
+Those suffering from a mental illness are often overlooked, with their symptoms excused for a myriad of other reasons.
 Meanwhile, those who are mentally ill are left to suffer in silence.
 Symptoms of mental illness often go untreated.
 In other cases, patients are discouraged from seeking help or seeing a psychiatrist.
-Therapy is not encouraged, and as a result the person continues feeling alone.
+Therapy is not encouraged, and as a result, the person continues feeling alone.

 2. Mental health is not as important as physical health

 Diabetes, heart conditions and cancer all take precedence over mental health.
 Symptoms of mental illness are excused as being dramatic or hormonal.
 Physical illnesses, on the other hand, are treated with special care.
 Psychiatric care is frowned upon and often discouraged.